api3dao/services/templates/javascript-ethers/README.md

 This project is composed of the following:

-1. A test that uses a mocked RrpBeaconServer to simulate reading a beacon value from a smart contract.
+1. A test that uses a mocked `RrpBeaconServer` contract to simulate reading a beacon value from a smart contract.
 2. A script to deploy the BeaconReaderExample contract to any network.
-This script will set the address of the RrpBeaconServer contract deployed on the selected network and after the script finishes it will display the address of the contract deployed but also save this address to `deployments` directory on the root of this repo (except for hardhat network since this network is started and stop just for the duration of the script execution).
+This script will set the address of the `RrpBeaconServer` contract deployed on the selected network and after the script finishes it will display the address of the contract deployed but also save this address to `deployments` directory in the root of this repo.
-3. A script to read the beacon value from the deployed contract.
-If selected network is not `hardhat` or `localhost` then this address must be then whitelisted by the RrpBeaconServer manager account prior to reading the beacon value.
+3. A script to whitelist the beacon reader in order to be able to read the beacon value from the target beacon.
+If the selected network is `localhost` then using running this script is not necessary since the `RrpBeaconServer` is mocked and returns mocked value independently of the whitelist status.
+4. A script to read the beacon value from the deployed contract.

 ## Instructions